-All elementary students (K-8) who are not picked up by their parents/guardians by 3:40 p.m. will be automatically placed in the enrichment program and billed accordingly.
+All students (K-8) who are not picked up by their parents/guardians by 3:35 p.m. will be automatically placed in the enrichment program and billed accordingly.
 Arizona Department of Child Services (DCS) will be contacted if a student has not been picked up by 5:30 p.m.
-Middle School students (5-8) not participating in an extra-curricular activity must be off campus by 3:35.
+Middle School students (5-8) not participating in an extracurricular activity must be off campus by 3:35.
 Loitering on campus after 3:35 will result in further disciplinary consequences.
-Students who are attending sporting or evening events must leave campus and return at the start time of the event, ACA does not have the capacity to monitor student spectators as they wait for the event to begin.
+Students attending sporting or evening events must leave campus and return at the start time of the event; ACA cannot monitor student spectators as they wait for the event to begin.
 Loitering on neighboring business properties might result in a citation for trespassing.